 - Are you a shift worker?

-Sleep Diary: Keeping a sleep diary is a helpful diagnostic tool.
+Keeping a sleep diary is a helpful diagnostic tool.
 Every day for 2 weeks, record all sleep-related information (including responses to questions listed above).
 Other information should include the time you went to bed, time spent falling asleep, number of nocturnal awakenings, and rising time.
+The times that caffeine or alcohol are ingested are also frequently included in the diary.
 Your bed partner's observations of your sleep behavior can also help.

 Sleep Disorders Centers

 If unexplained insomnia persists after treatment or there is evidence of a primary sleep disorder, such as sleep apnea or narcolepsy, the doctor may recommend a sleep specialist or a sleep disorders center.